avinashkranjan/Friday/CONTRIBUTING.md

 ```

 ## Step 7 : Pull Request
 - Go to your repository in browser and click on compare and pull requests.
-Then add a title and description to your pull request that explains your contribution.
+- Add a title and description to your pull request that explains your contribution.

 - Voila!
 Your Pull Request has been submitted and will be reviewed by the moderators and merged.🥳